ermig1979/Simd/README.md

 `simd/prj/cmake/`

-The library can be built for x86/x64, PowerPC and ARM platforms.
+The library can be built for x86/x64, PowerPC and ARM platforms with using of G++ or Clang compilers.
 With using of native compiler (g++) for current platform it is simple:

 	cd ./prj/cmake